How to Monetize a Directory Website?

 6 Improve your conversion rates

-Create a script of the telephone pitch, try to speak with the owner or the highest manager on duty only.
+Create a script of the telephone pitch, and try to speak with the owner or the highest manager on duty only.

-Very important, if the business has been already reviewed, don’t forget to mention it.
+Very important, if the business has already been reviewed, don’t forget to mention it.

-Explain what the premium listing can bring to his business (extra visibility, a backlink, more traffic to his website and ultimately real clients).
+Explain what the premium listing can bring to his business (extra visibility, a backlink, more traffic to his website, and ultimately real clients).

 You will be lucky to get a yes out of ten, especially at the beginning.

-Giving away few free featured listings to market leaders can also be a good idea.
+Giving away a few free featured listings to market leaders can also be a good idea.

 1) Who are you?

-The reason could be anything from “Do you know XYZ, he’s my uncle” or “My cousin XYZ bought a ABC from you last year and he thought you guys were great.”
+The reason could be anything from “Do you know XYZ, he’s my uncle” or “My cousin XYZ bought an ABC from you last year, and he thought you guys were great.”